-Othello Tunnels are an engineering marvel and a unique BC experience.
+Explore Othello Tunnels a unique BC experience and an engineering marvel.
 Named after the works of Shakespeare, there’s nothing tragic about a visit to Othello Tunnels.
 Located within the Coquihalla Canyon Provincial Park, these stunning tunnels pass through solid granite along the Coquihalla Gorge, once providing a rail connection between the B.C. coast and interior Kootenay Region.

 Since the tunnels were built in 1914, train enthusiasts will be intrigued by the rich railway history of both the Canadian Pacific Railway and Kettle Valley Railway.
 Mini explorers will get a thrill out of traipsing though the dark tunnels by flashlight glow and over the wooden bridges as the rushing river passes below.
 Nature lovers will enjoy experiencing the gorge by witnessing the roaring water, marvelling at the spectacular rock formations, and following the stunning path carved out by the river and plummeting timbers.
 On steamy summer days, the spaces between the tunnels provide a refreshing coolness from nature’s glacial air conditioner running just below.

 When planning a visit to this spectacular attraction, ensure you pack a flashlight and sturdy shoes.
 The tunnels are dark and the gravel path is marked with bumps and holes from past travellers and overhead condensation drips.
 Othello tunnels are closed in the winter, when harsh weather makes exploring them unsafe.
 Services are open from April 1 – October 31.
 It’s best to visit on weekdays, early morning, or summer evenings as prime times can prove to be busy.
 It is a perfect place to slow down, pack a picnic, take in the impressive eminence of the river, and cherish the sounds of the local bird life.

 The Coquihalla River can be dangerous.
 Do not swim, tube or wade in this area.